QuantConnect/lean-cli/README.md

   can set the default engine image for all commands using `lean config set engine-image <image>`.

 Options:
-  --live-results FILE          Path to the JSON file containing the live trading results --report-destination FILE    Path where the generated report is stored as HTML (defaults to ./report.html) --strategy-name TEXT         Name of the strategy, will appear at the top-right corner of each page
+  --backtest-results FILE      Path to the JSON file containing the backtest results --live-results FILE          Path to the JSON file containing the live trading results --report-destination FILE    Path where the generated report is stored as HTML (defaults to ./report.html) --strategy-name TEXT         Name of the strategy, will appear at the top-right corner of each page